Chances are that where you own a flat in Aberdaron you actually own a long leasehold interest over your property

-Leasehold properties in Aberdaron with in excess of one hundred years remaining on the lease are often referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your home.
-In such circumstances there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and service charges justify it.
+Leasehold properties in Aberdaron with more than 100 years outstanding on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your property.
+In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and service charges merit it.

 | Lender | Requirement |